stefanonicotri/docker-tutorial/docs/networking/networking.md

 !!! tip
 - Create a volume `db_data` to provide persistent storage for the DBMS
 - Create a network
-- Launch MariaDB (image name: `mariadb:10.6.4-focal`) with container name `db`, using the previously created volume, attaching it to the previously created network and pass environment variables to the container to configure it
+- Launch MariaDB (image name: `harbor.cloud.infn.it/corso-docker/mariadb:latest`) with container name `db`, using the previously created volume, attaching it to the previously created network and pass environment variables to the container to configure it
-- Launch WordPress (image name: `wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it
+- Launch WordPress (image name: `harbor.cloud.infn.it/corso-docker/wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it
 - Use the automatic DNS resolution feature of the previously created network to connect the two containers